daveadams/constancy/README.md

       #   'none': expect no Consul token (although env vars will be used if they are set)
       #   'env': expect Consul token to be set in CONSUL_TOKEN or CONSUL_HTTP_TOKEN
       #   'vault': read Consul token from Vault based on settings in the 'vault' section
+      #   'vault.<label>': a named Vault token source, eg `vault.us-east-1` or `vault.dev`
+      #      NOTE: labels must begin with a letter and may contain only (ASCII) letters,
+      #            numbers, hyphens, and underscores

     # the vault section is only necessary if consul.token_source is set to 'vault'
     vault: